er-aryan/ChatGPT/README.md

 2. Run the script: `python sentiment_analysis.py`

 ## Example Output
 Tweet: "Had a great day at the beach with friends!
-The weather was perfect."
+The weather was perfect."\n
 Sentiment: Positive

 Context:
-  "great day"
+  "great day",
-  "beach"
+  "beach",
-  "friends"
+  "friends",
   "perfect weather"